mafloresg/RepData_PeerAssessment1/PA1_template.md

 <br>
 2. __Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.:__

 Taking a look at the data, we can observe that there are 288 different intervals for each date.
-Also, the NAs are all concentrated in the same eight days and where there is a NA in a specific day, all the values of the day are NAs.
+Also, the NAs are all concentrated in the same eight days and when there is a NA in a specific day, all the values of the day are NAs.
 I decided to fill the missing values for this days with the average of each corresponding 5-minute interval for all the other days without NAs.

 ```r